-- Health care personnel should also wear protective eyewear, such as full-face safety shields, during any patient-care activities generating splashes of blood, body fluids or chemicals as well as any flying debris.
+- Health care personnel should also wear protective eyewear, such as full-face safety shields, during any patient-care activities generating splashes of blood, body fluids, or chemicals, as well as any flying debris.
 Wearing protective gear should happen between procedures too.
 This includes during cleanup and when replenishing processing solutions.

 - Eyewear should protect against possible radiation damage.
-Lens color and level of protection depends on the laser being used, so check with the experts at Safety Glasses USA to help you make the best choice for your laser safety glasses.
+Lens color and level of protection depending on the laser being used, so check with the experts at Safety Glasses USA to help you make the best choice for your laser safety glasses.

 - Protect against possible UV rays from curing lights too.
 Eyewear, such as the Oakley Industrial M Frame Safety Glasses with Clear Lens, worn by patients and dental personnel should contain a UV filter.

 OSHA requires that all employers provide protective eyewear or face shields for employees.
-This eyewear should be impact resistant and ANSI certified.
+This eyewear should be impact-resistant, and ANSI certified.

 Functional & Comfortable Eyewear